reachusama/glos-housing-analysis/README.md

 ### 1. Download UK Housing Data

-P.S: I am changing this to utilise optimal storage, low-cost+high-speed query using free solutions to make it easy for users.
+P.S: I am changing this to utilise optimal cloud storage, low-cost+high-speed query using free solutions to make it easy for users.

 This dashboard **does not ship with full data**.
 You must manually download UK Price Paid Data from the official UK Government portal: